antononcube/SystemModeling/Projects/Pets-retail-dynamics/Documents/Pets-licensing-data-analysis.md

 We can see that there is clear upward trend for both dogs and cats.

-#### Quantile regression application
+## Quantile regression application

 In this section we investigate the possibility to simulate the pet adoption rate.
 We plan to use simulations of the pet adoption rate in PRDM.

-We do that using the software monad QRMon, [AAp1].
+We do that using the software monad `QRMon`, \[AAp1\].
 A list of steps follows.

    + Split the time series into windows corresponding to the years 2018 and 2019.